tringo286/learn-nextjs/next02-fetching-data/README.md

   </>
 );
 ```

 This allowed the user details to render immediately, while the posts are loaded lazily with a fallback.

+### Type Definitions:

+I used a types.d.ts file to define the types used throughout the project, ensuring type safety and better developer experience:

 ### Summary

 This project helped me get comfortable with:

 - Using async functions directly in server components